birinders/AsciiVideoCPP/README.md

 </p>

 The script will automatically check the aspect ratio of the incoming video stream, and readjust the output to match the input aspect ratio.
-The terminal is automatically resized upon startup, such that no unnecessary black space surrounds the output.
+The terminal is NOT automatically resized upon startup in the CPP port.

 ### And that's it!
 #### If everything has been set up correctly, you should now be seeing yourself on the terminal.
 <p align = "center">
   <img src="https://user-images.githubusercontent.com/102192983/257642201-fd6b3d42-ab72-4c85-96b5-8322ca522bfd.gif" alt="Hello" width = 500>
   <br>
-  <sub>Meet Birinder: The code wizard who turns coffee into Pythonic spells and errors into solutions!</sub>
+  <sub>Meet Birinder: The person trying to convice you that AsciiVideo works better in Python
+    <br>(trust me this works better in python)</sub>
 </p>